 High School Auditorium, Martinsville

 Join the award-winning Martinsville High School Music Department for two evenings of holiday celebration through music.
 Performances are unique, but each will feature performance groups from choir, band and orchestra students.
 Admission is only $10 and tickets are available online.
 Come support these talented young performers as they celebrate the holidays in style on the stage!
+Don't forget to check out the many silent auction items available to bid on during intermission!
 Tickets at artestianfinearts.ludus.com.

 The Indiana Rail Road Company Santa Train